The College of New Jersey

 Transfer Applicants

-Each applicant is reviewed based on rigor of coursework, GPA, choice of major, two short answer responses, and high school transcript.
+• Each applicant is reviewed based on the rigor of coursework, GPA, choice of major, two short answer responses, and high school transcript.
 The greater the number of college credits accumulated, the more weight the college transcript will carry during the application review process.
-Although it is optional, we do recommend that applicants include a resume and letters of recommendation.
+Although optional, we recommend that applicants include a resume and letters of recommendation.

-Prospective transfer students can read below for frequently asked questions.
+• FAQs: Prospective transfer students can review frequently asked questions.
 Should you have additional questions, please email transfer@tcnj.edu.

 Apply